mopkobot/TWU_29_Books/README.md

 1. Clone the project repository using git.
 2. Install HomeBrew
 3. Run "brew install gradle"
+4. Run "gradle loadData"
-4. Run "gradle build" to run all tests and build a WAR.
+5. Run "gradle build" to run all tests and build a WAR.
-5. Run "gradle jettyRun" to deploy using jetty.
+6. Run "gradle jettyRun" to deploy using jetty.

 For linux:
 1. Clone the project repository using git.